Upload from any agent

 UserMenu because it uses imperative WAAPI and can re-measure on state changes.
 I'm reading that implementation next and then I'll verify smoothing techniques from current guidance.Download a full trace or continue working on someone else's.

 Download a trace, or continue it in Claude Code.
-The open agent menu lists OpenCode, Pi, Claude Code, Codex, Cursor, Gemini CLI, Amp, Cline, OpenClaw, GitHub Copilot, Hermes, Droid, with Claude Code selected.
+The open agent menu lists OpenCode, Pi, Claude Code, Codex, Cursor, Amp, Cline, OpenClaw, GitHub Copilot, Hermes, Droid, Antigravity, with Claude Code selected.

 Traces for Teams